sensel/morph-docs/docs/api.md

 - Value range: 0 - 1000
 - Units: grams, mm

-The highest detected force value in the contact area has the property `peak_force`, along with the coordinates where that force occured, `peak_x` and `peak_y`.
+The highest detected force value in the contact area has the property `peak_force`, along with the coordinates where that force occurred, `peak_x` and `peak_y`.

 #### Set Contact Bitmask